- EL 401

 - Core Course

-This is a core subject which is mandatorily to be taught for the under graduate programme and develops on the Natural Resource Management Course (Land Laws) that has been taught in the second year of the B.A.
+This is a core subject which is mandatorily to be taught for the undergraduate programme.
+It logically extends from the Natural Resource Management Course (Land Laws) taught in the second year of the B.A.
 LL.B.
 (Hons.) programme.

 Primary materials like policy documents, statutes etc. would be relied on, amply supported by critical and evaluatory studies supplied, from time to time, as part of the reading material and case laws.